Are Dachshunds Better In Pairs?

 That being said, there are some things you can do to make your life easier.
 Almost counterintuitively getting a second dog can make life easier than just having one.

 Having another dog means both dogs are more likely to be entertained as they will play with each other.
-They are less likely to be lonely because they can always lean on each other for support in a manner of speaking.
+They are less likely to be lonely because they can always lean on each other for support.

 If your dog suffers from separation anxiety, which many dachshunds do, then having a friend for them to play with can be massively beneficial.
 If you are away at work for 8 hours a day this can be very upsetting for your dog.